Hip Hop Clothing Brands 2000s

-True History of Urban Clothing and StreetWear
+True History of Urban Clothing Brands 200os

-Before America’s urban community had their own clothing lines, many would wear Starter, which produced clothing of one’s favorite sports team, or the likes of Tommy Hilfiger, Nautica and Polo.
+Before America’s urban community had their own clothing lines many would wear Starter, which produced clothing of one’s favorite sports team, or the likes of Tommy Hilfiger, Nautica and Polo.

-Clothing brand’s like Kangol, a company founded by a Polish man by the name of Jacques Spreiregen, were very popular with their signature bucket caps as this English company was very iconic during the early days of Hip Hop.
+Clothing brand’s like Kangol, a company founded by a Polish man by the name of Jacques Spreiregen, were very popular with their signature bucket caps as this English company was very iconic during the early days of hip hop.

 Some of the first European clothing lines to be popular within urban culture were Marithé + François Girbaud of France, or Girbaud for short, and Bally’s, which was founded in Switzerland.

-The famous clothing line of FUBU was founded in the early 1990s by a group of African-Americans by the late 1990s and early 2000s the company reached its peak.
+The arrival of FUBU during the 1990s spearheaded a movement of urban clothing brands of 2000s that were strictly for the urban community and for the country’s hip hop culture.
+The famous clothing line of FUBU was founded in the early 1990s by a group of African-Americans and by the late 1990s and early 2000s the company had reached its peak.

 Following the rise of FUBU many followed suit, whether they decided to start after they saw the success of FUBU or the momentum of FUBU’s urban wear led to the popularity of other brands that were already established.

-As the Polo brand became popular during the beginning of the 2010s the movement of urban clothing lines and black owned clothing lines and businesses creating brands for their community eventually came to a halt, mainly due to the marketing efforts that were promoted by Hip Hop artist.
+As the Polo brand became popular during the beginning of the 2010s the movement of urban clothing lines and businesses creating brands for their own community eventually came to a halt, mainly due to the marketing efforts that were promoted by the country’s top hip hop artists.

-Further into the decade of the 2010s, European owned clothing lines took over as the new trend and fad for hip hop clothing, from Gucci to Fendi to Givenchy the vast majority of these very expensive European owned clothing lines have been catering their designs towards the urban community.
+Further into the decade of the 2010s, European owned clothing lines took over as the new trend and fad for hip hop clothing.
+From Gucci to Fendi to Givenchy the vast majority of these very expensive European owned clothing lines have been catering their designs towards the urban community.